C# Performance: 5 Strategies to Optimize Your Code

 string message = $"Hello, {name}!";

-Upgrading isn’t just about new syntax—it’s about leveraging the underlying optimizations baked into the framework.
+Upgrading isn’t just about new syntax—it’s about Using the underlying optimizations baked into the framework.
 These improvements can reduce memory allocations, speed up runtime, and improve overall responsiveness.
 For instance, the introduction of source generators in C# 9 allows for compile-time code generation, which can significantly reduce runtime overhead in certain scenarios.

 Pro Tip: Always read the release notes for new versions of C# and .NET.
 They often provide insights into performance enhancements and migration strategies.